bajamircea/bajamircea.github.io/_posts/2022-10-20-regular-idiom.markdown

 order are the very things that allow for mathematical reasoning involved in algorithm design, optimisations, costs and performance.

+Concretely, if you think about it, `std::sort` needs to be able to move things around (a sorted sequence is a permutation of the original) and it needs that the data type can be ordered.

 **Historical note**: The design of STL, that was incorporated and extended into the C++ standard libraries, was intended to provide generic solutions to handle these regular data types and functions.
-The terminology **regular** comes ultimately from the design of STL.
+The terminology **regular** comes ultimately from the design of STL (i.e. from asking the question of what kind of types should the containers be able to hold).

 Note: The `std::regular` concept in C++20 is a downgrade on the requirements as shown in this table: